 Karen certainly doesn’t seem like she’s faking her love for Jimboy’s’ food.
 She’s proud that Jimboy’s’ staff makes everything in-house—well, except for the tortillas—at such a rate that Jimboy’s needs two encyclopedia-sized recipe books: one for components, such as ground beef or beans, and one for assembled dishes.
 The books are supposed to ensure consistency, perpetually a restaurant chain’s greatest challenge and one to which Jimboy’s is not immune.

 In Anderson’s words: “Karen is the champion of the quality of our food.
 She’s a phenomenal leader because she’s a doer.
 She walks the walk.”

-Karen is 59, the youngest of her siblings.
-While her brothers’ kids support Jimboy’s as patrons, her two 20-something sons are active employees and, she hopes, the company’s future.
+While Karen’s brothers’ kids support Jimboy’s as patrons, her two 20-something sons are active employees and, she hopes, the company’s future.
 If not, Jimboy’s would be at risk of becoming another faceless corporation with no real ties to its past.

 “If the family hangs onto it, I’d love that,” she said.
 “But I’m not going to say absolutely that has to be, because everyone has to live their own life.
 I’ve never forced either of my sons to get into this business.
 It’s been their choice.”Nostalgia, dusted with Parmesan